Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 Common project deploys base components and common components (System-wide components, Subsystem-wide components) that do not depend on the processing architectures.
 Then, common project is configured to be referenced from the project for each processing architectures such as project for web application and batch.

-The customer management system consists of a single project because the processing method is Web services only.
+The customer management system consists of a single project because the processing architectures is Web services only.

 ## Package Configuration